Luiszf/bard/readme.md

 - [x] do some test in ffmpeg speed for mp3 to opus(is fast enough)
 - [x] save music to file system
 - [ ] make a command system
-- [ ] use the youtube api to retrive sugestions
+- [x] use the youtube api to retrive sugestions
-- [ ] use the spotify api to retrive sugestions
+- [x] use the spotify api to support playlist
 - [ ] come with a way to delete musics automatically